 Functioning as a team is key for financial planners

 To explain further, let’s look at another example… Imagine a situation in which you are involved in the sale of a closely-held business, or you are going through a divorce.
 To address all the financial, legal and tax-related aspects of such a transaction, teamwork is crucial.
-Your financial advisor, attorney, and CPA must work together so YOU can achieve the best results.
+Your financial advisor, attorney, and CPA must work together so YOU can pursue your desired results.
 Plus, as advisors, we know that our mutual customer has been cared for properly.
 This is something very important to us!

 What you should look for in a financial team